T|W Lunch Tote Review

 Because of this, creating an attractive look was essential.

 And overall, we must say that we are very impressed with how nice it looks.
 It reminds us of a business briefcase that mated with a regular lunch tote.
 The look is timeless and would fit right in with any well-dressed business person.
-In fact, many people would probably not even realize that this item was carrying a lunch upon first glance!
+In fact, many people would probably not even realize that this item was carrying your lunch upon first glance!

 Our only minor complaint is that there is only one color option that we could find: black.
 This is great for people who like black bags, briefcases, etc. But some people may prefer other colors (brown, tan, white, blue, etc.).
 We hope that in the future, T|W considers expanding to other color schemes.